Hire in Mongolia

-An employee is entitled to 15 days paid annual leave per year, and new employees are entitled to pro-rated annual leave from the 7th month of their employment.
+An employee is entitled to 15 days of paid annual leave after six months of service.
 There are no restrictions on the number of days of partial leave, but one part shall be taken in a continuous stretch of 10 working days.

 If employees are unable to take the annual leave due to urgent business, they should be paid a bonus of 1.5 times their base pay.

 The length of the regular holiday for an employee under 18 years of age shall be 20 working days.